jordan4ibanez/Go-Platformer/README.md

 # Go Platformer
- This is me learning how to use Ebiten
+ This is me learning how to use Ebiten.

+ I am trying to make smaller commits so it's easier to track and revert bugs.